matthewdavidson09/dizzy-hotpink-capybara-go/README.md

     Language:
         The original project was written in Rust, while this version is implemented in Go for broader compatibility and integration with Go-based ecosystems.

-    REST API Integration:
-        Provides a web service for real-time hostname generation via HTTP requests.

     Customizability:
         Easily extend or modify word lists (adjectives, colors, animals) without changing core logic.

-    Multiple Usage Modes:
-        Supports command-line and API-based hostname generation, making it suitable for diverse use cases.

     Performance and Simplicity:
         While Rust excels in performance, Go's concurrency model and simplicity make it an ideal choice for scalable, maintainable backend tools.